How does the brain encode space?#

 for jj in range(0, sh_y):

-# checking if the indices are withing the array
+# checking if the indices are within the array

 if 0 <= ii-lag_x < sh_x and 0 <= jj-lag_y < sh_y: